numpy/numpy/doc/source/reference/c-api/dtype.rst

 (Un)Signed Integer
 ~~~~~~~~~~~~~~~~~~

-Unsigned versions of the integers can be defined by pre-pending a 'u'
+Unsigned versions of the integers can be defined by prepending a 'u'
 to the front of the integer name.

 .. c:type:: npy_byte